mihobu/r-lambda-runtime/README.md

 ## Build the Docker image

-Go to the directory containing the source files (`r-lambda-runtime`) and then build the image. _This may take a few minutes._
+Go to the directory containing the source files (`r-lambda-runtime`) and then build the image. _This will take a few minutes._

 ```
 docker build -t mburkhardt/r4-on-lambda .